 How to suggest a retainer to a client

-Your goal is to get a client on a retainer but sometimes they will only do this once you’ve been working together for a while and have proved your value.
+Your goal is to get a client on a retainer, but sometimes they will only do this once you’ve worked together for a while and have proved your value.

 A client will rarely sign up for a retainer until you’ve been working together for at least a month.